-Figure 7 demonstrates the applicability of the technique to channels of various depths.
+Figure 8 demonstrates the applicability of the technique to channels of various depths.
 The selected range varies from a few microns depth to over a hundred microns depth.
-More precisely, the notion of depth is purely arbitrary, just as is the field of view in the laser plane; in a volumetric sense the field of view is selected by the practitioner through the choice of lenses, cameras, magnification tube etc.
+More precisely, the notion of depth is purely arbitrary, just as is the field of view in the laser plane; in a volumetric sense the field of view is selected by the practitioner through the choice of lenses, cameras, magnification tube, etc.

 The final step of validation described in this section is the more general case where the velocity profile is skewed.
-In these cases $\delta_y$ cannot be expressed as a simple linear function of $\delta_x$ and $\lambda$ is curved as can be seen in Fig 8.
-One example of flow geometries that would produce such skewed boundary layers is a channel with undulating walls (Lo Jacono et al, 2005).
+Figure 9 shows two examples of flow geometries that would produce such skewed boundary layers.
+In this case δ_y cannot be expressed as a simple linear function of δ_x and λ is curved as can be seen in Fig. 10.

-Figure 8 shows the calculated values of the displacement field $\delta_x$ and $\delta_y$ as a function of depth for the skewed boundary layer flow.
+Figure 11 shows the calculated values of the displacement field δ_x and δ_y as a function of depth for the skewed boundary layer flow.
 Solid lines represent exact solution.
-Crosses and circles represent the $\delta_x$ and $\delta_y$ components, respectively, using the piece-wise linear approach.
+Crosses and circles represent the δ_x and δ_y components, respectively, using the piece-wise linear approach.
 It can be seen in this general case that the technique has worked to a high degree of accuracy, further validating the technique.